mnadel/scraper/README.md

 1. Items becoming in-stock
 1. Items going on sale

+# Configruation environment variables

+1. `SLACK_HOOK` to specify the Slack webhook endpoint
+1. `DBPATH` (optional) to specify where to write the SQLite3 database file

 # MacOS

 I run this on MacOS + Homebrew Ruby.
 My `zshrc` file does `BREW_PREFIX=$(brew --prefix)` to source Homebrew.
 For whatever reason, this isn't working, so I need to manually set `BREW_PREFIX` in a bootstrap script that looks something like this: